 Actual award determinations are within the Compensation Committee's discretion.
 At the close of the applicable fiscal year, the Compensation Committee comes to a general, subjective conclusion as to whether the corporate goals were met, whether the executive has performed his or her duties in a satisfactory manner and achieved any individual performance goals, and whether there were any other extraordinary factors that should be considered in determining the amount of bonus earned for the year.
 The Compensation Committee may decide to pay bonuses to the executive officers even if the specified performance goals are not met, in recognition of the officer's efforts throughout the year in meeting other objectives not contemplated at the beginning of the performance period.
 In making the final decision on the amount of bonuses earned, if any, the Compensation Committee considers the review of the year-end financial results as well as the performance reviews for the executive officers given by the Chief Executive Officer with respect to the other Named Executive Officers.
 In sum, the amount of bonus compensation that is actually earned by our named executives is a subjective, entirely discretionary, determination made by the Compensation Committee without the use of pre-determined formulas.
-The Compensation Committee believes that maintaining discretion to evaluate corporate and individual performance at the close of the year based on the totality of the circumstances, and to award or fail to award bonus compensation without reliance on rote calculations under set formulas, is appropriate in responsibly discharging its duties.
-Accordingly, our Compensation Committee or Board of Directors determines, in its sole discretion, are material to our corporate performance and provide appropriate incentives to our executives, for example based on events or circumstances that arise after the original goals are set.
-Payouts of earned bonuses, if any, are generally made in the year following the year of performance.
+The Compensation Committee believes that maintaining discretion to evaluate corporate and individual performance at the close of the year based on the totality of the circumstances, and to award or fail to award bonus compensation Committee or Board of Directors determines, in its sole discretion, are material to our corporate performance and provide appropriate incentives to our executives, for example based on events or circumstances that arise after the original goals are set.
+Payouts of earned bonuses, if any, are generally made in the year of performance.